chinenual/synergize/README.md

 <img title="Voice Key Equalization view" src="https://github.com/chinenual/synergize/raw/master/docs/screenshots/viewVCE_keyeq.png?raw=true" width="45%"/>
 <img title="Voice Key Proportion view" src="https://github.com/chinenual/synergize/raw/master/docs/screenshots/viewVCE_keyprop.png?raw=true" width="45%"/>

+## Requirements

+### Synergy II+

+Synergize connects to a Synergy II+ via its RS232 serial port.

+### Serial Cable(s)

+The connection from the computer to the Synergy requires a "null modem" cable.
+I test with a combination of a traditional null modem cable (same one you would use for a direct SYNHCS/Kaypro connection) and an FTDI based USB serial cable.

+I've been asked specifically what cables I use.
+I've been told that FTDI makes the most robust chipset, but I have _NO_ objective reason to prefer one cable over another.
+These are not "endorsements" - it's just a note of what "works for me":

+* FTDI based USB cable: [Sabrent FTDI USB to Serial](https://www.amazon.com/gp/product/B006AA04K0)
+* Null modem serial cable: [C2G 02019 DB25 to DB9 Null Modem cable](https://www.amazon.com/gp/product/B000083K2R/)

+### Operating Systems

+Synergize has been tested on:

+* MacOS 10.14.6 (Mojave)
+* Windows10
+* Ubuntu Linux 18.04
+* Ubuntu Linux 16.04

 ## How to use

 ### Connecting to the Synergy